Applications can define custom global actions by enhancing the manifest.json file.

 <Annotation Term="Common.DraftRoot"> <Record Type="Common.DraftRootType"> <PropertyValue Property="ActivationAction" String="com.c_salesordermanage_sd.draftActivate"/> <PropertyValue Property="EditAction" String="com.c_salesordermanage_sd.draftEdit"/> <PropertyValue Property="PreparationAction" String="com.c_salesordermanage_sd.draftPrepare"/> <PropertyValue Property="NewAction" String="com.c_salesordermanage_sd.ReturnInProcess"/> </Record> </Annotation>

-on the table entity set is completely ignored
+The InsertRestrictions on the table entity set is completely

 property through the following logic:

-, then the Create button will not be displayed in the list report table.
+Create button will not be displayed in the

 For more information, see Adding Actions to Tables.